ecobee/building-controls-simulator/README.md

 # build container (only need to do this once!)
 . scripts/run.sh -b

-# enter container in interactive mode
+# run container in interactive mode for first time to set it up with mounted volumes
-. scripts/run.sh -i
+. scripts/run.sh -r

-# (optional) select the version of EnergyPlus to use, this can be done at any time
+# select the version of EnergyPlus to use in current environment, this can be changed at any time
 # EnergyPlus Version Manager (epvm) script changes env variables and symbolic links to hot-swap version
 # by default .bashrc sets version to 8-9-0.
-This is the longest supported version on
 . scripts/epvm.sh 8-9-0

 # (optional) download IECC 2018 IDF files to start with
 . scripts/setup/download_IECC_idfs.sh

 # you're done with setup! now exit container shell or just stop the docker container
-# docker container can now be reattched to, stopped, and restarted when you need it again (see below for usage)
+# the docker container can now be reattched to, stopped, and restarted when you need it again (see below for usage)
 # unless you specifically delete this docker container it can be restarted with the setup already done
 # if you delete the container just go through the setup here again
 exit